bm2570/CMSC6950_Project/README.md

 ## What is Fruitbat and What is it Used For?

+*fruitbat* is an open source third party Python package used to calculate fast radio bursts (FRBs) from sources residing outside of the Milky Way galaxy.
+For more info, see the paper [here](https://arxiv.org/pdf/1905.04294.pdf).

 ## Precursory Requirements

 ### We will be using the conda environment for the fruitbat code.
 We Assume you already have conda installed and have working knowledge on it.
 If not, you can view the documentation [here](https://docs.conda.io/en/latest/).